-Scarecrows - Adult and Toddler Group Scarecrows meet on Tuesdays during term time in the Village Hall between 9.00 and 10.30am.
-Babies and toddlers to rising 4s attend this group and their parents or carers remain with them.
-The group is organised by Mrs Penny Price, one of our senior Teaching Assistants and activities include crafts, singing, games and outdoor activities.
+Scarecrows - Adult and Toddler Group

+Scarecrows meet on Tuesdays during term time in the Village Hall between 9.00 and 10.30am.
+Babies and toddlers up to school age attend this group and their parents or carers remain with them.
+The group is organised by Miss Fiona McIntyre who is also our Pre-School leader.
+Sessions always have a variety of activities include crafts, singing, games and indoor and outdoor play activities.
 This is a great opportunity for young children to have fun and be gently introduced to school staff whilst their grown-ups also get the chance to meet other parents and begin forming their own networks too.
-Caterpillar Preschool - for children aged 3 and 4